energyhub/.github/README.md

 ## Git Hooks

-The folder `.githooks' holds useful
+The folder `.githooks` holds useful
 [git hooks](https://git-scm.com/docs/githooks) that can be reused in any of our repos.